 A robust succession plan benefits the organisation and is advantageous for the employees.
 For the organization, it ensures that critical positions are not left vacant for long, helps retain home-grown talent, reduces risk and cost associated with rushed and unplanned hiring, and minimizes interruptions in business processes.

-When employees know a succession plan is in place, they feel motivated to give their best, can better understand the future growth prospects available to them within the organization, and are open to training and learning programs to acquire required skills/knowledge for the new role.
+When employees know a succession plan is in place, they feel motivated to give their best, can better understand the future growth prospects available to them within the organization, and are open to training and learning programs to acquire the required skills/knowledge for the new role.

 While most organizations understand the need and necessity for a succession plan, very few of them get it right.
 Some start too late, and some do not get a strong process in place.

 To make sure you don’t miss an opportunity to benefit from succession planning, start as soon as possible.
-The following seven-step process can help kick start your succession planning process:
+The following seven-step process can help kick-start your succession planning process:

-While a vacancy in any position impacts works, not all positions need to be filled immediately.
-When setting out to create a succession planning process, you must list out which positions/roles in an organization are critical and can affect operations if left vacant for long.
+While a vacancy in any position impacts work, not all positions need to be filled immediately.
+When setting out to create a succession planning process, you must list out which positions/roles in an organization are critical and can affect operations if left vacant for a long.